turboapps/docs/src/guides/index.md

 **Enterprise Server** deployment suits large organizations needing centralized management, automated updates, and detailed analytics.
 It provides the most comprehensive feature set but requires additional infrastructure.

 For most organizations, we recommend starting with Desktop Client deployment to gain familiarity with Turbo's virtualization capabilities.
 As your needs grow, you can transition to Enterprise Server deployment for additional management features and automation.
+When deploying Turbo Server, consider your end-user environment to choose between client subscription for managed devices or portal access for BYOD scenarios.